 Infant and toddler classroom teacher send electronic daily notes to parents.
 The daily note provides a log containing details about bottle-feedings, diaper care, mealtimes, nap time and other relevant details for the day.
-To receive the daily notes, parents are asked to download the Daily Note by Kaymbu app.
-The Daily Note app also provides secure and private visual messaging for teachers to keep families connected.
+Instructions on how to download the Daily Note app will be sent to families prior to the first day of school.
+The Daily Note app also provides secure visual messaging for teachers to keep families connected.
+Please note: Teachers will respond to messages when they are out of teacher-child classroom ratio.
+If you need to communicate any information to the teacher, please use the main line (972) 883-3099.
 Parents also receive newsletters, photos, videos and observations that track student development and milestones.
 In addition to the app, parents receive notes directly to the email address your child's teacher has on file.